Rhamondre Stevenson Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Stevenson notched two rushing yards in his lone career matchup against the Dolphins, 47.5 fewer yards than his over/under in Sunday's game.
+- Against the Dolphins, Stevenson's two rushing yards in his lone career matchup are 48.5 fewer than his over/under in Sunday's game.

-- Stevenson did not have a touchdown run in that contest against the Dolphins.

-- Conceding 108.3 rushing yards per game, the Dolphins have the 10th-ranked run defense in the league.
+- Conceding 108.3 rushing yards per game, the Dolphins have the 10th-ranked run defense in the NFL.

-- Stevenson and the Patriots will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (14).
+- This season the Dolphins have conceded 14 rushing TDs.
+They are ranked 12th in the NFL in that category.

 Recent Performances

-- In last week's contest against the Jaguars, Stevenson ran the ball 19 times for 107 yards (5.6 yards per carry) and scored two touchdowns.
+- In his last three games, Stevenson has taken 29 carries for 143 yards (47.7 per game) and two touchdowns.

-- Stevenson has 143 yards on 29 carries (47.7 ypg) with two rushing touchdowns during his last three games.

 Stevenson's New England Teammates